French Revolution: NBSE Class 9 Social Science answers, notes

 Answer: The political, economic and social causes of the French Revolution were:

-Political causes: Before the French Revolution, France was under the Bourbon dynasty who believed in the absolute monarchy.
+Political causes: Before the French Revolution, France was under the Bourbon dynasty, which believed in an absolute monarchy.
 In the 13th century, France established a parliament comprising the clergy, nobles and the common man, but the kings had stopped consulting it since 1614.
 The French kings believed in the Divine Right Theory.
 They thought that they were only responsible to God for the way they ruled.
 King Louis XIV taxed the people heavily without consulting the Estates General, and the common people in France suffered great hardships.
 The kings (Louis XIV and XV) were Catholics and they persecuted other religious groups.
 The kings also had no able ministers to guide them.

 Social causes: The French society was divided into three estates and yet only the Third Estate used to pay taxes.
-The First and Second Estates, though enjoyed maximum privileges and ruled over the common people, didn’t pay any taxes.
+The First and Second Estates, though they enjoyed maximum privileges and ruled over the common people, didn’t pay any taxes.
 The Third Estate paid about 50% of their income by way of taxes and resented the unfair and oppressive taxes forced on them by the kings.
 The government did not care for their welfare.
 It was from this middle class that the main push for the revolution came.
-Peasants made up about 80 per cent of the population, but only a small number of them owned the land they cultivated.
+Peasants made up about 80 percent of the population, but only a small number of them owned the land they cultivated.

 2. The French philosophers of the 18th century greatly influenced the people and it led to the French Revolution.
 Comment on this statement.